pupil-labs/realtime-python-api/docs/methods/async/streaming/gaze.md

 Use [`receive_gaze_data`][pupil_labs.realtime_api.streaming.receive_gaze_data] to subscribe to gaze data.

-Can return different types of gaze data ([GazeDataType][pupil_labs.realtime_api.streaming.gaze.GazeDataType]):
+This function can return different types of gaze data ([GazeDataType][pupil_labs.realtime_api.streaming.gaze.GazeDataType]) depending on the device and its configuration:

--   [GazeData][pupil_labs.realtime_api.streaming.gaze.GazeData] object for Pupil Invisible or Neon without eye state enabled.
+-   [GazeData][pupil_labs.realtime_api.streaming.gaze.GazeData] object for Pupil Invisible or Neon without "Compute eye state" enabled.
 -   [EyestateGazeData][pupil_labs.realtime_api.streaming.gaze.EyestateGazeData] or [EyestateEyelidGazeData][pupil_labs.realtime_api.streaming.gaze.EyestateEyelidGazeData] for Neon with "Compute eye state" enabled, depending on the version of the Neon Companion app.

 See below samples for each type of gaze data.